We are proud to have some of the best folk players in the world teach at our Summer Schools. Find out more about our 2019 tutors below.

 Alistair Anderson, Director (Mixed Instrument)

+Alistair Anderson is the co-founder of Folkworks and Director of all the early Summer Schools.
 As a touring soloist, with no less than 37 tours of the USA, 5 trips to Australia and countless European tours to his credit, Alistair Anderson is internationally acknowledged as the master of the English Concertina and a fine exponent of the Northumbrian Pipes.
 He delights audiences with the lyrical slow airs and lively dance tunes of Northumberland and with his own compositions, which have grown out of his love of traditional music.

 Fay Hield (Song and Folkwords)